itsuka-dev/plurality/README.md

-# Awesome ChatGPT UI
+# Plurality

+**Update**: I have moved most of the contents to [my personal website](http://atorie.xyz/crafts/plurality) ([raw data](https://github.com/itsuka-dev/atorie/blob/master/src/components/crafts/plurality/project/data.ts)) to keep this page lightweight.

 A cornucopia of open source UIs built with ChatGPT API, featuring terminal, web/desktop/smartwatch apps, extensions, editor plugins, chat app bots, AR/VR apps, and more.

-Note 1: These projects have been arranged according to their Github stars, as this provides a useful approximation of their adoption and popularity.
+**Note**: These projects have been arranged according to their Github stars, as this provides a useful approximation of their adoption and popularity.
 However, this may not always be an accurate representation of their quality.

-Note 2: Due to difficulties with loading and navigating a large list on GitHub (80mb+), this repository's full content has been moved to [a separate website](http://atorie.xyz/crafts/plurality) ([raw data](https://github.com/itsuka-dev/atorie/blob/master/src/components/crafts/plurality/project/data.ts)).

 **Table of Contents**